aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Init methods/AreaSpecific.md

 ### `BanditHideout`

-- `render[0]`(TODO: ???)'s material color is set to FBFF41 (mostly yellow)
+- `render[0]`(the `Base` GameObject's Renderer)'s material color is set to FBFF41 (mostly yellow) which gives a tint of most of the textures
-- `nocolorchange` is set to true TODO: ???
+- `nocolorchange` is set to true which prevents most of the [Fader logic](../Graphics%20configuration.md#fader-control) to happen
-- At the end of this method, all GameObjects with a `CopyMainColor` tag has their Renderer's material color set to `render[0]`'s material color TODO: ???
+- At the end of this method, all GameObjects with a `CopyMainColor` tag has their Renderer's material color set to `render[0]`'s material color meaning they will also get the tint that `Base` got

 ### `ChomperCaves`

-- `render[0]`(TODO: ???)'s material color is set to a lerp between red and yellow with a factor of 0.65 (FF9903, mostly orange)
+- `render[0]` (the `Base` GameObject's Renderer)'s material color is set to a lerp between red and yellow with a factor of 0.65 (FF9903, mostly orange) which gives a tint of most of the textures
-- `nocolorchange` is set to true TODO: ???
+- `nocolorchange` is set to true which prevents most of the [Fader logic](../Graphics%20configuration.md#fader-control) to happen
-- At the end of this method, all GameObjects with a `CopyMainColor` tag has their Renderer's material color set to `render[0]`'s material color TODO: ???
+- At the end of this method, all GameObjects with a `CopyMainColor` tag has their Renderer's material color set to `render[0]`'s material color meaning they will also get the tint that `Base` got

 ### `SandCastle`

-- `nocolorchange` is set to true TODO: ???
+- `nocolorchange` is set to true which prevents most of the [Fader logic](../Graphics%20configuration.md#fader-control) to happen

 ### `WaspKingdom`